 This makes the bow durable and allows for many versatile options such as adding sights, quivers, or other accessories you may want.

 Both bow limbs are made from a more traditional wood laminated with glass backing.
 I like that they made this wooden recurve bow purposefully easy to disassemble.

-It’s available in black and camo colors and draws a set 45 pounds that’s not adjustable.
+It’s available in both 40 and 45 pound draw weights.
 They have included a string and a stringer in the package so you’ll have everything you need to get started (minus the arrows).

 Note that this is a right handed bow, as long as you are a right handed shot this is the best takedown recurve bow.